-Prerequisites: Career Development I: FCD 300 Professional Ethics

-The second course provides students with the information you need to apply your acupuncture training skills in a business-like manner in a variety of clinical settings.
+Prerequisites: Career Development I: FCD 300 Professional Ethics training skills in a business-like manner in a variety of clinical settings.
 The emphasis is on a practical application of the business and professional skills and information necessary to provide acupuncture health care to an ever-growing population of patients.